 Hybrid cloud describes the use of both private and public cloud platforms, working in conjunction.
-It can refer to any combination of cloud solutions that work together on-premises and off-site to provide cloud computing services to a company.
-A hybrid cloud environment allows organizations to benefit from the advantages of both types of cloud platforms, and choose which cloud to use based on specific data needs.
+It can refer to any combination of cloud solutions that work together on premises and off-site to provide cloud computing services to a company.
+A hybrid cloud environment allows organizations to benefit from the advantages of both types of cloud platforms and choose which cloud to use for different workloads and tasks based on specific data needs.

 Cloud service providers may provide both public and private cloud options in a hybrid cloud offering, and the private cloud may be hosted on or off premises.
-Or, an organization might host its own private cloud on site, and also use off-site public cloud services for different data requirements or during spikes in demand.
-There are many different options possible, but tight integration between the private and public clouds is always critical to any successful hybrid cloud environment.
+Or, an organization might host their own private cloud on site, and also use off-site public cloud services for different data requirements or during spikes in demand.
+Although there are many different options, tight integration between the private and public clouds is always critical to a successful hybrid cloud environment.

 A hybrid cloud storage architecture allows IT managers to choose from a variety of locations to store different kinds of data that have different requirements for access.
-An organization might use slower performing but less expensive storage for data that does not need to be immediately available, and reserve the expensive, high performing storage for application data that users frequently interact with.
+An organization might use slower-performing but less expensive storage for data that does not need to be immediately available, and reserve the expensive, high-performing storage for application data that users frequently access.

 Hybrid cloud easily supports such a tiered storage architecture.
-In a hybrid cloud storage architecture, the primary storage system, which hosts the files and data for applications that users access most frequently, lives in the private cloud, closest to the users, where it can perform the best.
-This tier is what most users will interact with on a daily basis.
+In a common model for hybrid cloud storage architecture, the primary storage system, for apps that users access most frequently, lives in the private cloud, closest to the users.

-A second, lower performing storage tier lives in the public cloud—this layer typically acts as a back-up for that primary tier.
-It can also be used to store data that is infrequently accessed, but not so infrequently that it can be archived.
+A second, lower-performing storage tier lives in the public cloud and acts as back-up for that primary tier or is used to store data that is infrequently accessed.

-The third storage tier with the highest latency also lives in the public cloud, preferably with the least expensive storage subscription plan.
-Organizations might use this third tier as an extra-back-up for tier one data, or for long-term storage of archived data that users rarely access.
+The third storage tier with the highest latency also lives in the public cloud, preferably with the least expensive storage subscription plan, and is used for archived data or as an extra back-up.

 Because servers in the public cloud share data from multiple companies, security is a top concern when using public cloud computing services.
-Encrypting data is a good way to ensure stronger security, but not all encryption platforms work with both public and private clouds.
+Encrypting data is a good way to ensure stronger security in hybrid cloud environments, but not all encryption platforms work with both public and private clouds.
 Choosing a vendor that offers public cloud computing services that are compatible with both your private cloud set-up and your security measures requires careful consideration.

 Hybrid Cloud Management